 The MBU in Franklin County Regional Learning Center opened in 2000 and maintains administrative offices and educational facilities at 39 Silo Plaza Drive in Union, Missouri, 63084, across from East Central College on Highway 50.
 A baccalaureate degree-completion program with a number of majors is offered as well as graduate degrees at the master's, specialist, and doctoral levels.
-A satellite office is located at 720 West Osage, Pacific, Missouri, 63069-1219.
-Graduate degrees at the master's and specialist levels can also be earned at this location.

 MBU at Lewis and Clark Community College began in 2007 and utilizes administrative offices and educational facilities through Lewis and Clark Community College at 5800 Godfrey Road, Godfrey, Illinois, 62035.
 The undergraduate Plus-Two degree completion program offers select majors.
-The Master of Business Administration and the Master of Arts in Counseling degrees can also be earned at this site.
+The Master of Business Administration and the Master of Arts in Clinical Mental Health Counseling and School Counseling (Traditional and Licensure Track) degrees can also be earned at this site.

 MBU-Farmington Regional Learning Center opened in 2009 and maintains administrative offices and educational facilities at 507 East Woodlawn Drive, Leadington, Missouri, 63601, located off Hwy 67 south of the Leadington exit.
-A baccalaureate degree completion program with a number of majors is offered as well as graduate degrees at the master's and specialist levels.
+A baccalaureate degree-completion program with a number of majors is offered as well as graduate degrees at the master's and specialist levels.